US STOCKS-Wall St closes down for 3rd straight session on Fed rate hike worry

 Traders are pricing in a 74.5% chance of a third straight 75-basis point rate hike at the Fed's September meeting.
 FEDWATCH

-Each of the 11 S&P 500 sectors were in negative territory, with the energy sector .SPNY the biggest percentage decliner as oil prices settled down more than 5% on concerns that slowing of global economies could sap demand.
+Each of the 11 S&P 500 sectors were in negative territory, with the energy sector .SPNY down 3.36%, the biggest percentage decliner, as oil prices settled down more than 5% on concerns that the slowing of global economies could sap demand.

-Rate-sensitive megacap growth and technology stocks such as Microsoft Corp MSFT.O, and Apple Inc AAPL.O, were among the biggest drags on the benchmark index.
+Rate-sensitive megacap growth and technology stocks such as Microsoft Corp MSFT.O, down 0.85%, and Apple Inc AAPL.O, off 1.53%, were among the biggest drags on the benchmark index.

 Both the S&P 500 and the Nasdaq have broken below their 50-day moving average.
 The S&P 500 also briefly fell below the 50% Fibonacci retracement level from its June low to August high, another key technical indicator watched by analysts as support.